 One weekend during a summer study abroad in Switzerland, a fellow student and I decided to explore a different corner of the country.
 So we hopped on the train...

-Sunday morning found us in Martigny.
-We left the sleepy train station and soon found an excavated section of the old Roman road that used to lead up through the Alps and then down into Italy.
-As we walked along it, we found apricot-trees, full of ripe fruit--there is nothing sweeter than an apricot warmed by the sun on a Swiss morning.
+It was a Sunday morning when we found ourselves in Martigny.
+We left the sleepy train station and soon found an excavated section of an old Roman road that used to lead up through the Alps and then down into Italy.
+As we walked along it, we found apricot-trees, full of ripe fruit—there is nothing sweeter than an apricot warmed by the sun on a Swiss morning.

 Then we began hearing something.
 "Is that Alphorn-playing?”
 We couldn't help but think of the old Ricola commercials.
 So we followed the sound, walking and still eating apricots, and ended up finding a rehearsal by an alphorn-band, practicing in the two-thousand-year-old ruins of a Roman amphitheater.